 Main actions according to TCM*: Clears Heat.
 Cools the Liver and clears Heat in the Liver.
 Eases constipation and kills parasites.

 Contraindications*: This herb should not be used by pregnant or menstruating women nor should it be used by those with Cold weak Spleen and Stomach.

 Aloe vera also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like aloe vera tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like aloe vera tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such aloe vera are thought to target the Large intestine and the Liver.
 In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.

 A review of academic literature notes that Aloe Vera's inclusion in many hygiene and cosmetic products is due to its "moisturizing emollient effect".1

 A. vera is effective on wound healing by both oral and topical routes of administration.2

 Aloe vera improves wound healing and inhibits inflammation.3